FAQs

 How will garbage and recycling be collected?

-All garbage, refuse and recyclables will be carted by private carting companies hired by the proposed homeowner’s association.
+All garbage, refuse and recyclables will be removed by private carting companies hired by the proposed homeowner’s association.

 Will this project be connected to local sewers?